 I love bread pudding.
 I'll eat it warm or cold... doesn't matter.
 If you haven't had it, it's time you gave it a whirl.
 If you love French toast (and, who doesn't), you'll love bread pudding!

 Bread pudding is easy to make.
 Here's how.

 The Perfect Bread Makes the Perfect Bread Pudding

 There is a bit of science to making a great bread pudding, but you don't have to be a scientist.
-The success to this dessert is in the bread.
+The secret of this dessert is in the bread.
 You don't want to use fresh bread.
-This creates a bread pudding conundrum much like it's cousin, the banana bread conundrum.
+This creates a bread pudding conundrum much like its cousin, the banana bread conundrum.
 I always crave homemade banana bread when my bananas aren't ripe enough or I don't even have any.
 However, it can be a little easier to procure hard (almost stale) bread than some beat-up bananas.

 - 1 Ciabatta baguette, sliced into smaller pieces